Purebred Alaskan Malamute Puppies

 Here is the list of most basic RAW foods and ingredients I am using for my dogs RAW diet, mainly for the benefit of anyone who is curious.
 I will maybe add raw dog food recipes, other raw ingredients when I have the time.

-Meat and Fish products used in raw diets for dogs
+Meat and Fish products

-- human-grade chicken, bone in, and ground
+- chicken, bone in, and ground

-- human-grade ground beef, steak
+- ground beef, steak

-- human-grade beef liver, beef heart, and tripe
+- beef liver, beef heart, and tripe

-- human-grade whole mackerel, sardine, tuna, and raw oyster, mussels
+- whole mackerel, sardine, tuna, and raw

-Milk and egg products used in raw diets for dogs
+Milk and egg products

-- human-grade apple, banana, strawberries, raspberries, and blueberries
+- apple, banana, strawberries, raspberries, and blueberries

 Occasional Supplements used in raw diets for dogs